hbeale/treehouse-shell-novice/_episodes/01-intro.md

 The cursor is usually a flashing or solid block, but it can also be an underscore or a pipe.
 You may have seen it in a text editor program, for example.

-So let's try our first command, `ls` which is short for listing.
+So let's try our first command, `ls` which is short for listing (Note: the command starts with the lowercase letter L, not the number 1).
 This command will list the contents (if any) of the current directory:

 ~~~